Native American Voices

 We strongly advise that all travelers purchase trip cancellation and interruption insurance as coverage against a covered unforeseen emergency that may force you to cancel or leave trip while it is in progress.
 Baggage insurance is also recommended.
 In the event you must cancel your participation in the travel program, trip cancellation insurance may be the only source of reimbursement.
-Information will be sent upon registration and can be viewed at the Redpoint website.
+A brochure describing coverage will be sent to you upon receipt of your reservation and can be viewed on the Travel Insurance Services website.

-Please note that most all travel insurance companies do not cover cancellations due to COVID-19 of fears of COVID-19.
+Please note that many travel insurance companies do not cover cancellations due to concerns about COVID-19.
 Please speak with your travel insurance provider about your specific concerns related to coverage.

 Participation in this program requires that you be in good health.
 It is essential that persons with any medical problems and related dietary restrictions make them known to us well before departure.